Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 From now on, the wabi sabi way ceases to be a wisdom of a perfectly imperfect life.
 It becomes a feeling, a person’s response to the intangible beauty around.
 The Japanese don’t go around discussing the wabi sabi way of living and how to better use it.
 Ironically, the Western world is the one that tries to structure the Japanese wisdom for living a perfectly imperfect life.

 While the Japanese live it, the westerners study it.
 Nothing wrong with it.
-The truth is you don’t need to be a Japanese to incorporate some of the wabi sabi secrets in your perfectly imperfect life.
+The truth is you don’t need to be Japanese to incorporate some of the wabi sabi secrets in your perfectly imperfect life.
 But be willing to find beauty in ordinary things and accept the inevitable passage of time.

-On the other hand, despite ample talks and books written about wabi sabi, the wisdom for perfectly imperfect life can’t be explained completely.
+On the other hand, despite ample talks and books written about wabi sabi, the wisdom for a perfectly imperfect life can’t be explained completely.
 It comes naturally with the acceptance of life as it is.
 Yet there are a few tips to achieve that wabi sabi way of living sooner.
 Life has to be enjoyed not endured.
 So let’s learn how to do it from the Japanese.

 Two sides of Bratislava - Old and New Town - Roads and Destinations